Clayton Keller scores in 3rd consecutive game as Coyotes beat Sharks 5-2 – KION546

 Keller, who leads the Coyotes in points, got his 12th goal of the season in the second period as part of a three-point night.
 He took a lead pass from Alex Kerfoot in the attacking zone and broke in alone on Sharks goaltender Mackenzie Blackwood, beating him through the legs with a backhand.

+“He’s playing rock solid,” Coyotes coach André Tourigny said.
+“I think he’s worked really hard all season long.
+He has been good away from the puck.
+I think he’s a player who has high determination.
+He’s going inside, he’s going at the net, he’s getting in the primary area and he has a really good IQ.
+And when he plays at that pace and he attacks really quickly, I think he gets the opponent off guard a little bit.”

-Keller and Kerfoot both had a goal and two assists, and Michael Kesselring and Lawson Crouse also scored for Arizona.
-Karel Vejmelka made 29 saves in the win.
+Keller and Kerfoot both had a goal and two assists.
+Michael Kesselring and Lawson Crouse also scored for the Coyotes, and Nick Schmaltz had a goal and an assist.
+Karel Vejmelka made 29 saves in the win, though his career-long shutout streak of more than 130 minutes was snapped in the second period.

-Anthony Duclair and Filip Zadina scored for the Sharks, who have lost four straight and entered the day tied with Chicago for the fewest points in the NHL.
+Anthony Duclair and Filip Zadina scored for the Sharks, who have lost four straight and are tied with Chicago for the fewest points in the NHL.

+“We’ve been through this before,” defenseman Jan Rutta said.
+“We’ve got to work and not hang our heads that much.
+There are a lot of areas where we can execute and be better, but we’ve got some good things.
+So just, stay positive and keep working.”

 The Coyotes, in the thick of the playoff picture, are on a hot streak after dropping four straight earlier this month.
 It was Arizona’s second win over San Jose in a week, with the Coyotes blanking the Sharks 1-0 last Friday at home.